 Sec.
 31-244-9a.
-Employer's appeal of charges resulting from its nonparticipation in the predetermination hearing
+Employer's appeal of charges resulting from its nonparticipation in the predetermination hearing.

-The issue of an employer's non-participation in a predetermination hearing may not be the subject of an appeal to an Employment Security Appeals Referee until the effect of such non-participation is reflected in either a statement of quarterly charges (Form UC-54Q) in the case of a contributing employer, or in the case of a reimbursing employer, a monthly billing statement.
+The issue of an employer's non-participation in a predetermination hearing may not be the subject of an appeal to an Employment Security Appeals Referee until the effect of such non-participation is reflected in (1) a statement of quarterly charges (Form UC-54Q) in the case of a contributing employer, (2) in the case of a reimbursing employer, a monthly billing statement, or (3) in the case of an out-of-state employer, first notification to the employer from the Administrator.
 The employer may appeal its assessment of charges resulting from its non-participation in the predetermination hearing upon receipt of the first statement of quarterly or monthly charges which includes charges resulting from the employer's non-participation at the predetermination hearing.
 Such statement of quarterly or monthly charges shall be the only determination of the Administrator through which the issue of nonparticipation may be appealed.
 A contributing employer's appeal from this determination must be made pursuant to the provisions of Section 31-225a(h)(3) of the Connecticut General Statutes.
 A reimbursing employer's appeal from this determination shall be made pursuant to the provisions of Section 31-225(g)(2)(D) of the Connecticut General Statutes.

-(Effective July 1, 1992; Amended January 3, 2005)
+(Effective July 1, 1992; Amended January 3, 2005; Amended May 12, 2014)